John Holmes Jackson: State politics

 Jackson defeated Republican nominee Levi P. Smith for a seat in the Vermont House of Representatives representing Burlington in 1920, and served one term.
 He was chair of the suffrage and elections committee.
-He received the Democratic gubernatorial nomination in 1922, with Harry C. Shurtleff as lieutenant governor, but he was defeated by Republican nominee Redfield Proctor Jr. in the election.
+He received the Democratic gubernatorial nomination in 1922, with Harry C. Shurtleff as lieutenant governor, but he was defeated by Republican nominee Redfield Proctor Jr..
 The Democratic lieutenant gubernatorial nomination was given to Jackson in 1930, but he lost to Republican nominee Benjamin Williams in the general election.

-The 1920 Vermont Democratic Convention, which Jackson was a delegate to, selected him as one of the delegates to the national convention.
+The 1920 Vermont Democratic Convention, where Jackson served as a delegate, selected him as one of the delegates to the national convention.
 Jackson was the chair of the Democratic delegation while his brother Horatio Nelson Jackson was chair of the delegation to the Republican National Convention.
 Charles L. Woodbury, president of the board of aldermen, served as acting mayor while Jackson was at the convention.

 Seven of Vermont's eight delegates to the 1924 Democratic National Convention were selected without opposition.

-Jackson was a delegate to the 1924 state convention and defeated J.P.
-Kelly to become a delegate.
-Jackson returned to Burlington during the convention to resume his duties as mayor and was replaced by alternate delegate George R. Stackpole.
+Jackson defeated J.P.
+Kelly to become a delegate to the 1924 state convention.
+However, Jackson returned to Burlington during the convention to resume his duties as mayor and was replaced by alternate delegate George R. Stackpole.
 Arthur H. Gleason, another member of Vermont's delegation, voted for Jackson on the 39th presidential nomination ballot.

-During the 1928 presidential election Jackson was a delegate to the state convention, vice-chair of the Al Smith for President Club in Chittenden county, and chair of the Smith for President club in Burlington.
-Jackson and his wife were delegates to the 1932 state convention and his wife attended the national convention as a delegate with 1/2 a vote.
-The 1936 state convention, which Jackson was a delegate to, elected him as a delegate to the national convention, but he was replaced by alternate delegate Fred C. Martin due to him being sick.
+During the 1928 presidential election Jackson was a delegate to the state convention, vice-chair of Al Smith for President Club in Chittenden county, and chair of Smith for President club in Burlington.
+Jackson and his wife were delegates to the 1932 state convention, and his wife attended the national convention as a delegate with 1/2 a vote.
+The 1936 state convention, where Jackson served as a delegate, elected him as a delegate to the national convention, but he was replaced by alternate delegate Fred C. Martin due to Jackson being sick.

 Later life

-Jackson was appointed director of the Federal Housing Administration in Vermont in 1934, and served until his death, after which Frederick C. Hinchey was appointed.
+Jackson was appointed director of the Federal Housing Administration in Vermont in 1934, and held that position until his death, succeeded by Frederick C. Hinchey.
 During World War II, Jackson, James J. Carney, and Phillips M. Bell were appointed by Governor William Wills to serve as Burlington's rationing board.
-On December 15, 1944, Jackson died at the Bishop DeGoesbriand Hospital and was buried at the Lakeview Cemetery.
+Jackson died on December 15, 1944, at the Bishop DeGoesbriand Hospital and was buried at the Lakeview Cemetery.